KevinOmega365/how-to-kubernetes/README.md

 # How to Kubernetes

-Cookbooks and walkthroughs for learning Kubernetes locally on Windows
+Cookbooks and walkthroughs for learning Kubernetes locally on Windows and AKS

 ## Local setup